 The clown doesn’t have to be in on the joke.
 Knowing this makes everything possible.
 Such as delightful surprises.

 Whew.
 What a sermon.
 And in case I wasn’t paying attention, her son came out of his lesson, a delightfully energetic boy who pressed a small green button into my palm.
 It had a sunflower and the words, “Seek His Light.”

 Our teacher was delighted to see us.
 And teaching another lesson.
 Turns out I’d misread her messages.
-We weren’t scheduled that day.
+We were scheduled another day.
+But what divine timing.